Table of contents

 These three terms might seem like the same thing, but knowing the difference between them and knowing how to use them can make or break your SEO strategy.

-One thing they do have in common is that they are all a part of the HTML code and are known as HTML tags.
+One thing they do have in common is that they're all a part of the HTML code, known as HTML tags.

 There are criteria of these meta tags that search engines favor.

-This the first thing a user sees of your webpage on a SERP.
+This is the first thing a user sees of your webpage on a SERP.